Diabetic Eye Disease

-There are approximately 16 million Americans who have either Type I (juvenile onset) or Type II (adult onset) diabetes.
+Nearly 19 million people have been diagnosed with either Type I (juvenile onset) or Type II (adult onset) diabetes.
 All are at risk of developing sight-threatening eye diseases that are common complication of diabetes.
 Early detection and timely treatment can substantially reduce the risk of severe visual loss or blindness from diabetic eye disease.
-Unfortunately many people at risk are not having their eyes examined regularly to detect these problems before they impair vision.
+Unfortunately, many people at risk are not having their eyes examined regularly to detect these problems before they impair vision.

 What is diabetic eye disease?